Children raised by narcissists learn to shut-up and agree

 Trump emerged from the cesspool of his political campaign with the power of the President.

-And those of us who were paying attention discovered that we are under attack by the Russian government in ways we can barely comprehend.
+Those of us who paid attention learned that we are under attack by the Russian government in ways we can barely comprehend.

 The best way to for an average person to understand the Russian hack of the U.S. 2016 election is the NATO Handbook of Russian Information Warfare.

-Below is a copy of the handbook as a PDF file for you to download:
+Below is a copy of the handbook as a PDF file for you to read and download:

 From the New York Times: